BrianGardnerAtl/website/_drafts/composable_icon_resources.md

 }
 ```

 When the images are loaded, the action items need a place to draw their icon.
 There is currently no composable item like `ImageButton` but the icons can be drawn manually.
-There is a `DrawVector` function that handles drawing vector assets but it needs to be drawn in something.
+There is a `DrawVector()` function that handles drawing vector assets but it needs to be drawn into something.
 There is a composable called `Container` that fits this use case.

 ```kotlin
 @Composable